Skip to content

 Running driving lessons isn’t easy.
 You spend hours teaching learners who are still mastering the basics, and mistakes happen.
 That’s why having driving instructor insurance is so important.
 It helps protect you, your car, and your students if something goes wrong on the road.

-This guide explains what driving instructor insurance covers, how it compares to driving school insurance, and how to find affordable deals that still give you good protection.
+This guide explains what driving instructor insurance covers, how it compares to driving school insurance, and what the typical cost of driving instructor insurance can look like in the UK so you have a clearer starting point before you compare quotes.

 What Is Driving Instructor Insurance?